AntenorJunior78/html/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+**We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/your/project/tags). **

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+The initial work on the Geo-Resistivity-Meter system was carried out by Mr. Antenor O. C. Junior (antenorjuniot@on.br), Dr. André Wiermann (andrew@on.br), and Dr. Cosme Ferreira da Ponte-Neto (cosme@on.br).
+Additionally, there are other contributors who also participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+Our thanks and recognition to all those who have contributed in any way to the development of the Geo-Resistivity-Meter project.